 As the Eleanor Roosevelt quote goes, “great minds discuss ideas; average minds discuss events; small minds discuss people”

-Check out ALL the ways those Toxic People Hurt Us in one of my most shared posts on Facebook.
+Check out ALL the ways those Toxic People Hurt Us (click to read on my site) in one of my most shared posts on Facebook.

 5. Use those personal days to recharge

 Teachers get a number of personal days throughout the year in addition (in most cases), getting a number of weeks off during the summer months.

 Thus, it’s imperative that we use that time to recharge our batteries and not just sulk or self-medicate.
 Develop hobbies, join groups (ideally with people in other professions), and do things for yourself.